 We'll get to the identification process in the next point, but you should have a cultivation system in place before jumping into the process.
 As those questions pointed out, the system needs to be flexible to prospect personalization.
 However, having a solid plan established increases efficiency by streamlining any redundancies, minimizing errors, and making evaluation and improvement easier.

-Your major gift officer and other development staff should know what to expect during cultivation, from start to finish, including an understanding of:
+Your development staff should know what to expect during cultivation, from start to finish, including an understanding of:

 - Prospect selection